 |

 Proposition:

-Corresponding segments of similar triangles are in proportion.
+Corresponding angles of similar triangles are congruent.

+|